vladimirlojanica/ideas/README.md

  * There is data displayed in a widget.
 Viewing the influences of this widget would show the source of the data such as the file, the API that was used, the connected database, the query that was executed.
  * An error is displayed, viewing the influences of this data will show what component the error was raised in and the configuration of that component.

+Logging and exceptions can be useless in identifying errors because they do not always store all the data that was involved.
+A developer has to manually include the data in the logging or exception.
+Data trails would ensure that any request is accompanied by its parameters.
+This could be combined with context as an explorable web to inspect each step separately.

 ## 40. [Input Services](id:input-services)